 Nursery staff need to keep their skills and knowledge up to date.
 You will be able to attend ongoing training, sometimes on specific topics such as special needs.

 Nursery assistants who do not have a childcare qualification will be encouraged to study for an NVQ, certificate or diploma.
 Both nursery nurses and nursery assistants may be offered the chance to study for further qualifications.

 - Pay and conditions Expand / Collapse

 Nursery staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As a nursery assistant, you will typically start on AfC band 1 or 2.
+As a new entrant you would typically start on AfC band 2 as a nursery assistant.
 As a nursery nurse, you would start at band 3 or 4.
 With further training and experience, you could apply for more senior positions - typically at managerial level - at band 5 or above.

 Nursery nurses and nursery assistants in the NHS work standard hours of around 37.5 a week.
 They may work shifts including early starts and evenings.